kirenz/ds-python/_sources/docs/lifecycle.md

 <br>

-Note that in this book, we will only cover the first three stages of the data science lifecycle.
+Note that in this book, we will only cover the first three stages of the data science lifecycle: Plan, data and model.